Betuuxxii/Turtlebot/README.md

 provide velocity commands in order to move the robot. the local planner can recompute the robot’s path on the fly in order to keep the robot from striking objects, yet still allowing it to reach its destination.
-Different types of local planners also exist to choose from depending on the setup (The robot of use, the environment) and the type of performance wanted.
+Different types of local planners also exist to choose from depending on the setup like the robot used, the environment etc., and the type of performance wanted.
 This project makes use of the base local planner.
 It provides implementation of the trajectory rollout and Dynamic Window Approach (DWA) algorithms in order to calculate and execute a plan.
 Let summarize the basic idea of how this algorithms works:
-1. Discretely sample from the robots control space
+1. Discretely sample the robots control space
 2. For each sampled velocity, perform forward simulations from the robot’s current state to predict what would happen if the sampled velocity was applied.
 3. Evaluate each trajectory resulting from the forward simulation.
 4. Discard illegal trajectories.